patcadelina/prometheus-wiki/Expression-Language-Functions.md

 Same as `sort`, but sorts in descending order.

+## time()

+`time()` returns the number of seconds since January 1, 1970 UTC.
+Note that this doesn't actually return the current time, but the time at which the expression is to be evaluated.

 ## *_over_time(): Aggregating values within series over time:

 The following functions allow aggregating each series of a given range vector over time and return an instant vector with per-series aggregation results: